daniel-d-wu/Online-Loan-Default-Prediction/README.md

 ## Loan Performance Prediction: Can a Machine replace a Loan Officer?

-### Goal:
+### 1. Goal:

 There are two objectives in this project.

-1) Design statistical learning models to accurately predict binary loan performance indicators (charge-offs and paid off) using LendingClub's early loans (2007-2011).
+1) Design a statistical learning model to predict binary loan performance indicators (charge-offs and paid-off) using LendingClub's unsecured personal loans from 2007-2011.

-2) Find a way to incorporate text features to enhance loan performance prediction.
+2) Test how well text features enhance loan performance prediction.

+### 2. Defining a Performance metric:

+Accurately predicting loan performance is an important function to all stakeholders.
+On one hand, it is important to extend credit to those that are creditworthy, in order to not only maximize revenue, but also provide individuals with opportunities and prevent credit rationing.
+On the other, it is also critical to screen out uncreditworthy applicants, to avoid losses and adverse welfare effects to the delinquent borrower <b><i>(Stiglitz and Weiss 1981)</i></b>. ``Accuracy``, ``AUROC`` and ``F1`` appear to be great candidates for performance metrics since they take into account both concerns.
+However, with imbalanced datasets, these composite measures are misleading.
+A naive model that blindly predicts the majority label can achieve a high score.
+For instance, in 2007-2011 Lending Club data, roughly 14% of datapoints are charged-off, and a naive model would be able to achieve 86% accruacy.
+Thus, I choose ``Recall'', the rate at which charged-off borrowers are correctly predicted by the model, as my performance metric.

 ### Data preprocessing and EDA:

 Before designing the models, I take a few steps to address missing values and outliers.
 I drop columns with missing values and impute values for rare events such as Bankruptcies and Collections with 0 instead of the mean.
 Eventually, all of these imputed variables have such low variance that I decide not to include them as features.
 For variables with considerably large variance such as income, number of accounts and revolving balance, I winsorize at the 1% and 99% levels in order to reduce the effect of outliers.
 Additionally, I explore LendingClub's free form text field that allows the applicant to write a note to prospective investors.
-I construct bigrams following ``Netzer, Lemaire and Herzenstein 2019``, and calculate the odds of default for each bigram with the following formula:
+I construct bigrams following <b>Netzer, Lemaire and Herzenstein 2019</b>, and calculate the odds of default for each bigram with the following formula:

 ![text](https://latex.codecogs.com/svg.latex?\frac{P(bigram|defaulted)}{P(bigram|repaid)})